quickwit-oss/quickwit/docs/deployment/deployment-modes.md

 - the UI service: it serves the static assets required by the UI React app.

 Quickwit is compiled as a single binary or Docker image, and you can choose to start the indexer or the searcher or both of them.
 As for the UI service, it is always launched.
 You can deploy Quickwit on a single node or multiple nodes.
-Please note that some deployment configurations are still rough around the edges, read carefully the current limitations.
+However, please note that some deployment configurations are still rough around the edges, so read the current limitations carefully.

 ## Single-node